 One of the benefits available overseas is childcare, especially for special needs children.

-Although Malaysia has good facilities and childcare, he said they are usually limited and not easily accessible unless one has the means.
+Although Malaysia has good facilities and childcare, he said they are usually limited and not easily accessible unless one is rich.

-Nik Nazmi, who has written on brain drain and has family members who are part of the estimated 3.15 million Malaysian diaspora, also said it was important for the government to be more flexible with regard to the citizenship issue so as not to exacerbate the brain drain.
+Nik Nazmi, who has written on brain drain and has family members who are part of the estimated 3.15 million Malaysian diaspora, also said it is important for the government to be more flexible with regards to the citizenship issue so as not to exacerbate the brain drain.